Trent and Mersey Canal: Stoke-on-Trent

 The canal passes through the city of Stoke-on-Trent, where it meets the Caldon Canal.

 The canal formed an integral part of the 1986 Stoke-on-Trent Garden Festival and in 1988 was declared a linear Conservation Area.

 The towpath was upgraded in the 1990s and forms part of the National Cycle Network (Route 5).

 Burslem Port Trust

-A charity, the Burslem Port Trust, has been established to renovate the short Burslem arm of the Trent & Mersey Canal which will extend 3/8 mile into Burslem.
+A charity, the Burslem Port Trust, has been established to renovate the short Burslem arm of the Trent and Mersey Canal which will extend 3/8 mile into Burslem.

 Route

 The route is conveniently divided into a northern and southern section by the Harecastle Tunnel.

 Northern Trent and Mersey

 The northern end of the canal makes an end-on junction with the Bridgewater Canal within Preston Brook Tunnel, from which one can access Runcorn (but no longer the Mersey or Ship Canal) in one direction and Manchester (with its many canal links) in the other direction.

 From the junction with the Bridgewater Canal, the T&M travels south through Preston Brook Tunnel (one-way operation, alternating each half-hour) and two smaller tunnels at Saltersford (since 2008 also one-way operation, alternating each half-hour), and Barnton to the "junction" with the River Weaver at Anderton Boat Lift near Northwich.

 After Anderton, the next major destination is Middlewich, where a junction with the 50 yd Wardle Canal leads to the Middlewich Branch of the Shropshire Union Canal which gives access to Chester, Llangollen and (heading south on the Shropshire Union) a parallel route to Birmingham via Wolverhampton.

 South of Middlewich, having passed through Wheelock, the T&M climbs out of the Cheshire Plain via the 'Heartbreak Hill' locks (more traditionally known as the 'Cheshire Locks') to the summit-level and the junction with the Hall Green Branch, leading to the Macclesfield Canal at Red Bull Kidsgrove.
 Most of the locks in this flight are doubled, although not all of the duplicates are still usable.
 Of particular note was lock 53 where, because of subsidence from brine pumping, the 'spare' lock was replaced by a steel contrivance with guillotine gates.
 Theoretically, this was adjustable to compensate for further subsidence although, in practice it was less than successful and was ultimately removed altogether.
 Little evidence of 'Thurlwood Steel Lock' remains today.
 The boater can use the Macclesfield Canal to head for Marple, and the junction with the Peak Forest Canal (and hence, via the Ashton, Rochdale and Bridgewater canal) to complete the 'Cheshire Ring'.